-During her time at the university, she interned at a local affiliate in Springfield, Illinois.
+During Hasnie’s time at the university, she interned in Springfield, Illinois, at a local affiliate station.
 Today, Hasnie is an Emmy-nominated American television journalist for Fox News as well as a daytime news correspondent.

 Starting off her career as a newspaper reporter in South Africa, Jennifer Griffin has been everywhere and anywhere in her career.
 Griffin has covered crucial events such as Nelson Mandela’s release from prison as well as covering events in the Middle East.

 A graduate of the University of Minnesota and Northwestern University, Lauren Green skyrocketed into success when she decided to start her career in Journalism.
 Green is currently Fox News’ lead religion correspondent, a headline anchor for the weekly Fox & Friends updates, as well as a regular guest panelist on Red Eye with Greg Gutfeld.

 As you can tell from her picture, Janice Dean is a prominent weather anchor as well as a co-host for Fox & Friends.
 Dean has achieved a lot of success throughout her career, as she received the American Society Seal of Approval in 2009 for her weather reporting.
 Plus, she’s a published author for Freddy the Frogcaster, and she’s even published an autobiography titled Mostly Sunny: How I Learned to Keep Smiling Through the Rainiest Days.